Changes for Form 1099-MISC in 2025

 3. Consumer Product Sales

 For instance, if you supply goods to a retailer or distributor under a buy-sell or deposit-commission arrangement, you must report those transactions on Form 1099-MISC.
+However, personal purchases or small-scale sales to end consumers don’t fall under this category.

 What Payments Are Not Included on Form 1099-MISC?

 Some types of compensation might be taxable to the recipient but do not require reporting on Form 1099-MISC.
-Here are some types of compensation that you can keep off of the 1099-MISC form:
+Here are some types of compensation that you can keep off the 1099-MISC form:

-- payments to a corporation (and payments to an LLC that the IRS treats as an S or C corporation)
+- Payments to a corporation (and payments to an LLC that the IRS treats as an S or C corporation)

-- payments for storage, freight, telephone, telegrams, merchandise, and similar items
+- Payments for storage, freight, telephone, telegrams, merchandise, and similar items

-- rent payments to intermediaries like property managers or real estate agents
+- Rent payments to intermediaries like property managers or real estate agents

-- cost of current life insurance protection
+- Cost of current life insurance protection

-- business travel allowances paid to employees
+- Business travel allowances paid to employees

-- payments to tax-exempt organizations
+- Payments to tax-exempt organizations

-How to Fill Out Form 1099-MISC
+How to Fill Out a 1099-MISC Form

 Form 1099-MISC is short and easy to complete when you have the correct information on hand.
 Before you begin, organize your data on payments made and to whom during the year.
-Then, you will fill out the relevant information by category.
+Then, you will fill out the relevant information by category:

-Payer Details
+1. Payer Details

 Your business is the payer.
 From the top left, fill in the business name, complete address, and telephone number.